chinapedia/wikipedia.abstract.en/Page/Fick's_laws_of_diffusion.md

-DiffusionMicroMacro.gif from a microscopic and macroscopic point of view.
+from a microscopic and macroscopic point of view.
 Initially, there are solute molecules on the left side of a barrier (purple line) and none on the right.
 The barrier is removed, and the solute diffuses to fill the whole container.
 TOP: A single molecule moves around randomly.
 MIDDLE: With more molecules, there is a clear trend where the solute fills the container more and more uniformly.
 BOTTOM: With an enormous number of solute molecules, randomness becomes undetectable: The solute appears to move smoothly and systematically from high-concentration areas to low-concentration areas.
 This smooth flow is described by Fick's laws.]]
 FICK'S LAWS OF DIFFUSION describe diffusion and were derived by Adolf Fick in 1855.
 They can be used to solve for the diffusion coefficient, .
 Fick's first law can be used to derive his second law which in turn is identical to the diffusion equation.

 History